Are you wondering how to get free dentures? Because of high costs of dental insurance and dentures themselves, you're

 - 6 FAQs

 Chances are that there are more ways than you know to find free partials and dentures at a discount.
 In fact, the United States is full of people who work at non-profits in the health care industry.
 And their job is to manage dental programs for those who need help financing their dental work, such as low-cost dental care for the poor, or low-cost dentures for seniors.
 The biggest problem is that most people aren't aware of the options they have when it comes to paying for medical and dental services, including cheap false teeth.

 Well, that's all about to change.
 Let's have a look at some of the main places where you might be able to find low-cost dental care and affordable replacement teeth.

 Local health departments

 Did you know that the United States government provides federal funding for programs that provide dental care, including cheap dentures?
 Well, it's true!
 And it's the least they can do, considering that oral health has a huge effect on your overall health.

-That's why we recommend that your first stop on the search for affordable replacement teeth is your local health department.
+That's why we recommend that your first stop on the search for affordable replacement teeth be your local health department.
 Find the number to call in your state by visiting this site provided by the National Association of County and City Health Officials.
 Just click on your state and you'll see the contact information for your county's local department.

 Community health centers